Postpartum and Breastfeeding

 This can be almost offensive advice for new parents, but lack of sleep can increase cortisol and impact melatonin secretion.

 Even small changes can make a difference.
-Put a limit on nighttime scrolling, trade off middle of the night feeds with your partner (if possible), get early morning sun exposure, and try going to bed just 15 minutes earlier each night.
+Set a limit on nighttime scrolling, trade off middle-of-the-night feeds with your partner (if possible), get early-morning sun exposure, and try going to bed just 15 minutes earlier each night.

 Types of Hormone Testing